-Distribution: Occurring throughout both sides of the Cascades crest in Washington; Alaska to California, east to the Rocky Mountains and Great Plains.
+Distribution: Widely distributed on both sides of the Cascades crest in Washington; Alaska to California, east to the Rocky Mountains and Great Plains.

 Habitat: Open woods, canyons and hillsides, sea level to subalpine.